RabbitTortoise/encosy-engine/README.md

 It is made using C++20 and uses Vulkan as the graphics API.
 It uses the C++20 modules.
 Which currently makes development harder, as Intellisense doesn't really want to co-operate with modules yet.
 I'm currently working on implementing more Vulkan graphics features and a graphical demo as part of my last projects studies.
 As my thesis I'm researching how to add multithreading capabilities to the engine.

+Currently the engine has rendering with simple lighting and it uses instanced rendering.
+Some of the thesis multithreading functionality is already there too and is used in various places.

 ## Getting started

 ### Requirements